 5. Have a dip at Kakadu National Park

-Although some of the sites and waterholes in Kakadu National Park close – there are other options!
-The Yurmikmik area in southern Kakadu is the place to head to in the wet season.
+Although some of the sites and waterholes in Kakadu National Park may close during the tropical summer – there are other options!
+The Yurmikmik area in southern Kakadu is the place to visit.
 Our boys love splashing about in the gorgeous rock pools at Boulder Creek which is a nice little walk.
 If your family's up for something more challenging, head to the sublime Motor Car Falls for a refreshing dip.
 But remember to only swim in areas that are clearly marked safe to do so.
-During the wet season roads can flood occasionally so make sure to check the road conditions.
+From November to April roads can flood occasionally so make sure to check the road conditions.

 6. Spend a morning at the Museum and Art Gallery

-This is a favourite haunt for local families like ours in the wet season.
-For kids, there’s a great natural history section, Cyclone Tracey exhibition, the Discovery Centre and a much-loved 5 metre stuffed saltwater crocodile called “Sweetheart”.
+This is a favourite haunt for local families and is perfect for kids.
+There’s a great natural history section, Cyclone Tracey exhibition, the Discovery Centre and a much-loved 5 metre stuffed saltwater crocodile called “Sweetheart”.
 There’s also world-class Aboriginal art and a café with divine harbour views.